The Blog Exotic.

 I think this is where we find ourselves in 2022.
 For a generation, the academic/media industry alliance has hired, rewarded and groomed writers who pass ideological litmus tests over talent, originality, and work quality.
 The results are with us now, as can been seen in productions like Rings of Power.

 The media and publishing industry must begin looking for writers with character, life experiences, and, above all, true talent.
 Do I think this will happen?
 No, at least not in my lifetime.
-The gatekeepers are too strong, and the socio/political groupthink permeates too deep in colleges and creative industries.
+The gatekeepers are too strong, and the socio/political groupthink permeates too deeply into colleges and creative industries.
 I think it's going to take brave, disruptive outsiders to turn things around.

 Before Bilbo or Frodo could start the path to greatness, they had muster the courage to entertain a different world-view than their fellow hobbits.
 They had to image a world beyond their comfortable existence, and then have the courage to go there.
+Sometimes, they needed a "little push out the door."
 For this, they were often scorned by their fellow hobbits for being "cracked" and "disturbers of the peace."
 Writers, publishers, and executives, must muster courage in order to break out of the intellectual prisons that are today's entertainment industry.

 Courage is easier said than done.
 Consider this: Every time you see a property deconstructed and then re-released in accordance with modern social-political narratives, its sending two messages.
 The overt message is these classics must be altered to conform to modern sensibilities, like replacing traditional characters with ones that represent a different racial, gender or sexual-orientations than originally written.
 The unspoken, and darker message is this: These classics are unacceptable.
 Furthermore, if someone tries to publish or produce something similar today, it will not be accepted by the cultural gatekeepers.
 Anything that does not conform to the narrative will be cancelled, altered, or ignored.